Choose whether your project is new construction or one of the three window

 savings for each replacement window comparison base case.
 Click here

 to review air infiltration calculation methodology and assumptions.

 Choose to see performance information by performing a Rank or

 Compare.
 "Rank" will order the performance results of a selected design

 condition returning results on annual energy, peak demand, carbon

 compared to a generic double clear window (for new construction) or a generic single clear window (for replacement).
-Compare lets you choose 4
+"Compare" lets you choose four

 design scenarios to compare the performance between those scenarios.